 Features to look for:

-- Multi-service and package bookings.
+- Multi-service and package bookings with room/resource scheduling.

-- Built-in payments, POS, and invoicing.
+- Built-in payments, POS, invoicing, and client CRM.

 Software to consider: